Color quite literally colors the way we view our world. Here’s an in-depth look at what various colors symbolize in cultures around the world.

 - Indigo: Deep rich blue, close to the blue shade on the color wheel, named after the ancient dye.

-- Periwinkle: Very light purplish-blue, named after the flower.
+- Periwinkle: Light purplish-blue, named after the flower.

 - Lavender: Pale, light bluish-purple, often associated with softness and femininity.